timofeysie/acknowledge/notes/the Null Object design pattern.md

 ParserFactory.getParser().findAction(someInput).doSomething();
 ```

-Now for the Null Object Patter:
+Now for the Null Object Pattern:

 Description: Instead of using a null reference to convey absence of an object (for instance, a non-existent customer), one uses an object which implements the expected interface, but whose method body is empty.